rule

 Text 28

 The attractive and most auspicious exploits and childhood pastimes of the incarnation of the Supreme Lord Hari [with all His expansions, see 10.1: 62-63], have now been described here [in this Story of the Fortunate One] as also elsewhere [in other scriptures].
-A person singing them will attain the transcendental devotional service which is the destination of all the perfect sages [the paramahamsas].'
+Anyone who proclaims them will attain the transcendental devotional service that is the destination of the perfect sages [the paramahamsas].'

-First picture detail of 'Indra Paying Homage to Krishna', Folio from a Bhagavata Purana
+First picture is a detail of 'Indra Paying Homage to Krishna', Folio from a Bhagavata Purana

 (Ancient Stories of the Lord), India, Madhya Pradesh, Malwa, South Asia, circa 1640.

-Second picture detail of: "Brahma Salutes Krishna".
+Second picture is a detail of: "Brahma Salutes Krishna".
 Folio from a Bhagavata Purana (Ancient Stories of the Lord), 1525-1550.

 Both pictures courtesy of